 Stance (A)

 The Knight is trained in combat more than anyone else, applying trained strategy to their combat.
 This composes of different Stances meant for different encounters, giving The Knight different advantages.
 The Knight is able to change Stances as a Bonus Action.
 Most Stances last indefinitely.
-A full list of Stances can be found here: Stances
+A full list of Stances can be found here:

 Armor Training